 Also, are you looking for an online place for Bible Study?
 I teach others how to study using the Inductive Bible Study Method in my private DIG Community.
 This is a private social community for those who want to study with me.

 Use this link to create your account, then sign-in and check it out.
-Our next Bible study and Writing Challenge will start September 2020.
+Our next Bible study and Writing Challenge will begin soon.

 Study with us!
 Join the DIG Bible Study Community!

 If this has been a blessing to you, please pin it on Pinterest!
 Thank you for helping me get the Word out!
 Unfortunately, sharing it to FB results in a message that my website link is spam.
 FB has blocked my site!